Martin of León: Life

-Returning to Spain, he took the religious habit at St. Marcellinus, but after seeing this monastery had been secularized by the bishops he entered the collegiate of church St. Isidore in the same city.
-This is a church he went on to endow and is where Saint Isidore was buried, hence its name.
+Martin continued his education at the University of Paris under Peter Lombard.
+Returning to Spain, he took the religious habit at San Marcelo, but after seeing this monastery had been secularized by the bishops he entered the collegiate church of San Isidoro in the same city.

+Martin was in Italy during the pontificate of Urban III (1185–1187).
+From there he travelled to the Holy Land with the Third Crusade.
+He remained in the Holy Land two years in the service of the Hospitallers.

 Martin distinguished himself by his zealous observance, his charity, and his deep devotion to the Blessed Sacrament.
-The date of his death is given to us by the necrology preserved in the monastery.
-He died on January 12, 1203, of natural causes.
-The religious of St. Isidore's dedicated a chapel to Martin very early and celebrated his feast each year.
+The date of his death is given to us by the necrology preserved in San Isidoro.
+He died on 12 January 1203 of natural causes.
+The religious of San Isidoro dedicated a chapel to Martin very early and celebrated his feast each year.

+Lucas of Tuy, another monk of San Isidoro, wrote a biography of Martin, Vita sancti Martini.

 Works

 Martin wrote commentaries on different Epistles and the Apocalypse, and he left numerous discourses on the many varied subjects.
-His complete works were published first by Espinosa (Seville, 1782), Migne in Patrologia Latina, LXXXI, 53-64, CCVIII, CCIX (Paris, 1855).
+His book of sermons, Liber Sermonum, runs in manuscript to about 700 folios (1400 pages).
+It contains 54 lengthy sermons that may have served more as models for preachers than as texts to be preached.